FullStackFun/scatterplotGraph/README.md

 # scatterplotGraph
-A data visualization project using JS, d3, an API, and dot graphs
+A data visualization project using JS, d3, an API, and a scatterplot

 Visible here: